M1-CHPS/glhpc/docs/lecture2.md

 For this course, we will only focus on SIMD and Shared Memory parallelism.

----

-## Introduction to parallelism - Shared Memory
+## Parallelism Basics - Shared Memory

 Consider the following loop: